Azure/DevOps-For-AI-Apps/Tutorial.md

 9. Latest image from ACR is pulled and deployed across Kubernetes cluster on ACS.
 10. Users request for the app goes through DNS server.
 11. DNS server passes the request to load balancer and sends the response back to user.

+Note: If you are using Azure ML workbench already, you probably realize that you can get all the way to step 9 i.e. model operationalized and deployed on a AKS cluster.
+The tutorial aims to provide ways for you to customize the container that gets deployed on AKS cluster.
+Alternatively, if you want to package your ML model and application code in a single container for low latency edge scenario instead of having two containers, this tutorial is for you.

 ## Prerequisites
 * [Visual Studio Team Services Account](https://docs.microsoft.com/en-us/vsts/accounts/create-account-msa-or-work-student)